 How much does it cost to hire a handyman for art hanging?

-It depends on complexity.
-A single large frame or mirror typically runs between $100-$150 in labor.
-Gallery walls run $150-$300 depending on how many pieces and spacing difficulty.
-Give us a call or fill out our contact form with photos and details, and we'll quote you straight.
+A single large frame or mirror typically runs $100-$150 in labor.
+Gallery walls run $150-$300 depending on piece count and spacing difficulty.
+Book Online with photos and details for a straight quote.

 Can you hang art on stucco or plaster walls?

 Yes, but it's trickier.
-Stucco is unforgiving — one bad hole doesn't fill cleanly.
+Stucco doesn't forgive mistakes.
+One bad hole doesn't fill cleanly.
 We use specialized anchors and take extra care.
-Plaster is similar.
-It works fine, just requires the right technique and hardware.
-We've done hundreds of these around Scottsdale.
+Plaster works similarly.
+Right technique and hardware make it solid.
+We've done hundreds around Scottsdale.

 We can do it.
-We'll locate studs, use heavy-duty toggle bolts or lag bolts depending on the substrate, and install multiple anchor points.
-We'll make sure it's absolutely secure and won't shift.
-Just let us know the weight and dimensions when you call.
+We'll locate studs, use heavy-duty toggle bolts or lag bolts depending on substrate, install multiple anchor points.
+It'll be absolutely secure and won't shift.
+Just tell us the weight and dimensions when you call.

 Ready to Get Your Art Hanging Done Right?

 Stop living with leaning frames and half-finished gallery walls.
-Whether you need a single piece hung or a full room gallery installed, The Toolbox Pro handles it with the precision and care your Scottsdale home deserves.
-Book Online to schedule your art hanging project, or contact us with photos and details to get a quick quote.
-We serve all of Phoenix's East Valley and Scottsdale — let's get this done right.
+Single piece or full room gallery.
+The Toolbox Pro handles it with the precision your Scottsdale home deserves.
+Book Online to schedule, or Book Online with photos and details for a quick quote.
+We serve all of Phoenix's East Valley and Scottsdale.